dunajovm/cancer_genomics/exercise_1/notebook.md

 ![image3](./images/image3.png)

+The result of the VEP annotation can be found in VCF format [here](./images/B5j5OQNfJqj0ZkRK.vcf).

 ## Summary and conclusion
 According to found variants in provided data, the [CARD11](https://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000198286;r=7:2906142-3044228;tl=B5j5OQNfJqj0ZkRK-10087084) gene in the donor of the DNA is highly variant.
 Majority of the found variants were located in non-coding parts of the gene.
 3 variants were located in the protein-coding parts of the gene, out of which one was stop mutation.